In this Oyo Personal Gym review, we will look at everything you may want to know about it to help you decide if it’s worth buying.

 Why Buy an Oyo Personal Gym?

 Resistance training is integral to fitness.
 Yes, cardiovascular exercise is important because it promotes heart health and also burns calories while you are doing it.
-Resistance training, however, makes you stronger and improves your muscle mass.
+Resistance training, however, makes you stronger and increases muscle mass.
 With more muscle and less fat, you will burn more calories throughout the day, even when you aren’t exercising.

 But what if you don’t have the room for traditional resistance equipment such as dumbells, barbells or weight machines that are bulky and heavy to move?